 Choose a Color Profile option to select a color space for the image:

-Custom From > To Opens menus so you can choose a Convert From and Convert To color space.
-You can choose a standard Photoshop color space or a color space you uploaded to SPS.
+- Custom From > To Opens menus so you can choose a Convert From and Convert To color space.
+You can choose a standard Photoshop color space or a color space you uploaded to Dynamic Media Classic.